 Variation in chromosome I genes associated with propionate sensitivity

-The normalized L1 survival in the presence of propionate for each phenotyped C. elegans strain is shown on the x axis.
-The y axis represents unique haplotypes constructed from variants with moderate-to-severe predicted effects on gene function for each gene found to be significantly associated with propionate sensitivity.
-The haplotype notation ALT_CT:x Hap:y refers to the alternate genotype count (ALT_CT) and the unique haplotype (Hap) for each gene, (A) bgnt-1.7, (B) gly-17, (C) nhr-77, and (D) glct-3.
+The normalized L1 survival in the presence of propionate for each phenotyped C. elegans strain is shown on the x-axis.
+The y-axis represents unique haplotypes constructed from variants with moderate-to-severe predicted effects on gene function for each gene found to be significantly associated with propionate sensitivity.
+The haplotype notation ALT_CT:x Hap:y refers to the alternate genotype count (ALT_CT) and the unique haplotype (Hap) for each gene: (A) bgnt-1.7, (B) gly-17, (C) nhr-77, and (D) glct-3.
 If a variant with a high predicted effect on gene function was identified, we plotted it separately.
 The red diamonds represent the median phenotype value for each unique haplotype.
 The blue and pink diamonds represent the DL238 and BRC20067 strains, respectively.

 Figure 4